nightroman/Invoke-Build/Tasks/README.md

 - [Direct](Direct) How to make build scripts invokable directly.
 - [Header](Header) How to print more task details in task headers.
 - [Import](Import) How to share and import tasks from external task scripts including exported by modules.
+- [Inline](Inline) How to assemble a whole build inline as a script block without creating an extra script.
 - [Param](Param) How to create tasks which perform similar actions with some differences defined by parameters.

 **Custom tasks**